 Hungry for Portland’s best eats?
-Spend a day eating and exploring along this lively restaurant row on Northeast 28th Avenue.
+Spend a day dining, drinking and exploring along the lively restaurant row on Northeast 28th Avenue.

 Start your day of feasting with a cup of local Stumptown or Coava coffee at bright, airy Crema.
 This beloved neighborhood bakery offers a wide range of tasty pastries.
 Savory options include quiche and mushroom-manchego biscuits, while sticky buns and chocolate espresso bread top the list of sweets.

 It can take weeks to snag a pair of seats at celebrated Thai eatery Langbaan.
 Thankfully, you don’t even need a reservation to dine at its more casual sister eatery, PaaDee.
 Admire the teak tables and birdcage light fixtures while lunching on fried fish cakes and shrimp-, crab- and pork-stuffed dumplings.

 Immediately next door to PaaDee, Cheese and Crack is a playful snack shop that caters to adult palates.
 In addition to cheese plates piled with pickles, olives, crackers and spreads, the ever-evolving menu might include frozen rosé, potato chip “nachos” and soft serve topped with matcha or beet dust.